oracle/graalvm-reachability-metadata/CONTRIBUTING.md

 That pull request should add a new file in the [`allowed-docker-images` directory](https://github.com/oracle/graalvm-reachability-metadata/blob/master/tests/tck-build-logic/src/main/resources/allowed-docker-images) with the name in the format `Dockerfile-<dockerImageName>` (replace all occurrence of `/` with `_`) .
 The only line that this file needs to contain is `FROM <dockerImageName>`.
-Once open a pull request, please post the result of the following command in your pull request description:
+Once you have opened such a pull request, please post the result of the following command in your pull request description:

 ```shell
 grype <dockerImageName>